 To end, here are links to some other stories of interest this week...

 Chile: EVO to acquire payments gateway Pago Facil

-UK: Retail sales in May saw highest rise since start of Covid crisis
+UK: Retail sales in May saw the highest rise since the start of Covid crisis

 US: Amazon explores replacing JPMorgan Chase in credit-card tie-up

-US: Marqeta IPO puts spotlight on fintech fees
+US: Marqeta IPO puts the spotlight on fintech fees

 The Weekly News Digest from Verisk Financial Research highlights significant developments that have recently occurred in payment cards, digital payments, acquiring, processing, retail banking and consumer credit.
 Our writers and researchers frame these items in contexts such as historical, sectoral and regional trends, adding a layer of value that is often missing from the rolling news cycle.

 About Verisk Financial Research The market-leading online, interactive database and data dashboards covering the global cards and payments industry in detail, plus a range of data-packed country and regional reports.
 Leveraging financial cards data going back to 2010 – and forecasts up to 2022 – our unique datasets cover 72 countries around the world and feature more than 250 metrics per market.